Sometimes you just can’t figure it out.

 3. You label the object too much

-“Isn’t this correct?
-I should be looking and labelling the object, I have to really concentrate on it, that is what you have to do, right?”
+You should be looking and labelling the object, you should be really concentrate on it, that is what you have to do, right?

 Well yes and no.